Born2Root/Fast-Font/README.md

 ## ✨ Variations:

-At the moment we have four different variations of the Fast-Font available.
+At the moment we have five different variations of the Fast-Font available.
 The first three are best suited for reading and offer support for the most languages.
 The Monospaced version is the best fit if you want to use it in an coding environment.